evilarthas2011-bit/Airport-DB-in-progress-C-/README.md

-# Airport-DB-in-progress-C-
-This is my first project on C++
+This is my first class project on C++.